hphelion/documentation/network-quickstart.md

 ## Before you begin ### {#begin}

-Before you can begin working with a network, make sure you have activated the [compute service](#compute),  [installed the HP Cloud 13.5 CLI](#installcli), if you prefer to use the CLI, and have sufficient access permissions.
+Before you can begin working with a network, make sure you have activated the [compute service](#compute),  [installed the HP Cloud 13.5 CLI](#installcli) (if you prefer to use the CLI), and have sufficient access permissions.

 #### Activating the compute service in HP Cloud (optional) #### {#compute}